fahadsultan/fahadsultan.github.io/_pages/about.md

 My research interests lie at the intersection of data science 📊, machine learning🤖, computational neuroscience 🧠 and computational social science ⚖️.

-For a longer biography, please see my Furman faculty page.